VarshithDev/AP_College_Data_Analysis_Dashboard/README.md

 ## Questions (KPIs)
 - Which colleges lead NIRF rankings by district?
 - What's the best value college (high placement/low fees)?
-- How does Vishnu IT compare to AU University?
 - Which ownership type dominates top rankings?
 - What NAAC grade distribution across 100 colleges?
 - Which university has most affiliated colleges?